Hema-Nath-Reddy/Latracal-Solutions-Assignment/README.md

 Follow these steps to get the project up and running on your local machine.

 1. Clone the Repository
-Bash

 git clone https://github.com/Hema-Nath-Reddy/Latracal-Solutions-Assignment
 cd your-repository-name

-2. Backend Setup
+3. Backend Setup
 Navigate to the server directory, install the dependencies, and start the server.

-Bash

 cd server
 npm install
 npm start

 3. Frontend Setup
 Open a new terminal window, navigate to the project's root directory, and install the frontend dependencies.

-Bash

 npm install
 npm run dev